obnam-mirror/obnam2/obnam.md

-and a client config based on encryption.yaml and a file live/data.dat containing some random data and a manifest of the directory live in live.yaml when I run obnam --config encryption.yaml init --insecure-passphrase=hunter2 then file passwords.yaml exists then file passwords.yaml is only readable by owner then file passwords.yaml does not contain "hunter2"
+and a client config based on encryption.yaml and a file live/data.dat containing some random data and a manifest of the directory live in live.yaml when I run obnam init --insecure-passphrase=hunter2 then file .config/obnam/passwords.yaml exists then file .config/obnam/passwords.yaml is only readable by owner then file .config/obnam/passwords.yaml does not contain "hunter2"
 ~~~

 ## A passphrase stored insecurely is rejected